bnulens/bnulens/README.md

 ### I am a junior developer
 - :belgium: Living in Hasselt, Belgium
 - :flashlight: Looking for a professional challenge
-- :pushpin: Current goal: To pass with flying colors
+- :pushpin: Current goal: BEcoming a better Go developer
 - :zap: Quiz nights enthousiast

 #### Tools I like to use: